Earned Media Value: It’s Not The Right Metric for Measurement

 Earned media value estimates what you would have paid for the same amount of impressions using some form of paid media.

-Let’s say your media plan tells you that it would cost $200,000 to get 10 million impressions in display advertising.
+Let’s say your media plan tells you it would cost $200,000 to get 10 million impressions in display advertising.
 In this case, the earned media value would be $200,000.
 Some even look at it as cost savings.

 In addition, most people use web traffic data from web analytics platforms like SimilarWeb or SEMrush to calculate impressions.
 Still, this data is flawed because it only measures web traffic at the domain level, not the article level.